splunk/public-o11y-docs/gdi/opentelemetry/auto-instrumentation/auto-instrumentation-nodejs-k8s.rst

 3. Set annotations to instrument Node.js applications
 ------------------------------------------------------------

-You can activate auto instrumentation for Java applications before or during runtime.
+You can activate auto instrumentation for Node.js applications before or during runtime.

 Activate and deactivate auto instrumentation before runtime
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^